 Learn more about welding technologies and processes, including pulsed MIG, that offer benefits for welding different materials.

 Welding aluminum, stainless and more

-Carbon steel base materials are frequently used in many welding applications, offering easy weldability and affordability.
+Carbon steel base materials are often used in many welding applications, offering easy weldability and affordability.
 But aluminum and stainless steel — and even materials like titanium and silicon bronze — are becoming more common in fabricating and manufacturing for many reasons.

 As more manufacturers and contractors are faced with the challenges of welding a wider range of materials, they want solutions that help save time and money.
 There are welding technologies and processes that make it easier and more efficient for operations to produce high-quality welds — no matter the material being welded.

 The material evolution in the manufacturing industry stems from several factors.
 In some industries, there is a push toward lighter weight and corrosion resistant materials and components.
 This is driving the use of aluminum, high-strength steels and stainless steel.
 In addition, a growing manufacturing economy allows contractors and OEMs to take on more contracts — and wider variety of jobs.
 This increases the chance that companies will need to weld different materials beyond traditional carbon steel.